 It is a delusion to think that we can control the public space without institutions that mediate, channel and represent public opinion and the general interest.
-What is occurring nowadays is that the disrepute of some of these mediations has seduced us with the idea that democratization means disintermediating.
-Some people-with a logic similar to that used by the neoliberals to dismantle the public space in benefit of a transparent market-insist on criticizing our imperfect democracies based on the model of a direct democracy, articulated by spontaneous social movements, from the free play of the online community and beyond the limitations of representative democracy.
+What is occurring nowadays is that the disrepute of some of these mediations has seduced us with the idea that democratisation means disintermediating.
+Some people - with a logic similar to that used by the neoliberals to dismantle the public realm to the benefit of a transparent market - insist on criticising our imperfect democracies based on the model of a direct democracy, articulated by spontaneous social movements, deriving from the free play of the online community and beyond the limitations of representative democracy.
 The platitude that journalists, governments, parliaments and politicians are dispensable has been established, when what they truly are is improvable.

-I am convinced that we are mistaken with this approach, which does not mean that the mediation provided by those professionals is always satisfactory.
-In a contemporary democracy, we citizens would not be able to clarify what is taking place, much less challenge the degree to which it strikes us as deserving of reproach without the mediation, among others, of politicians and journalists, to whom we owe, in spite of their many errors, some of our best democratic conquests.
+I am convinced that we are mistaken in this approach, which does not mean that the mediation provided by those professionals is always satisfactory.
+In a contemporary democracy, we citizens would not be able to clarify what is taking place, much less challenge the degree to which it strikes us as deserving of reproach without the mediation of politicians and journalists among others, to whom we owe, in spite of their many errors, some of our best democratic conquests.

-Advanced societies rightly claim that there is greater and easier access to information.
-But an abundance of data does not guarantee democratic surveillance; that requires, additionally, mobilizing communities of interpreters capable of giving context, meaning and critical assessment.
-Separating the essential from the anecdotal, analyzing and placing the data in appropriate perspective demands mediators who have the time and the cognitive ability.
-The political parties (another example of an institution that needs to be renovated) are an essential instrument for reducing that complexity.
-Journalists are also inevitable in the task of interpreting reality; their job is not going to be superfluous in the age of the internet, quite the contrary.
-Journalists are called upon to play an important role in this cognitive mediation to interest the people, animate public debate and decipher the complexity of the world [10].
+Advanced societies rightly demand that there be greater and easier access to information.
+But an abundance of data does not guarantee democratic surveillance; that requires, additionally, mobilising communities of interpreters capable of giving context, meaning and critical assessment.
+Separating the essential from the anecdotal, analysing and placing the data in appropriate perspective demands mediators who have the time and the cognitive ability to do so.
+The political parties (another example of an institution that needs to be renovated) are an essential instrument in reducing that complexity.
+Journalists are also inevitable in the task of interpreting reality; their job is not going to be superfluous in the age of the internet; quite the contrary.
+Journalists are called upon to play an important role in this cognitive mediation, to interest the people, animate public debate and decipher the complexity of the world (Rosanvallon 2008, 342).
 But I am defending the cognitive necessity of the political system and the means of communication, not their representatives who, like all of us, are also manifestly improvable.

-4. The Private Lives of Politicians
+d) The Private Lives of Politicians

 We are witness to the increasing presence of politicians' private affairs in public opinion.
 This is due in part to the fact that public surveillance brings to light some aspects of the life of those who represent us that they would have preferred to keep secret.
-But this publicizing of that which is personal often stems from politicians themselves and their communications advisors, who offer up aspects of their personal life that they consider beneficial for their popularity and the electoral battle.
+But this publicising of that which is personal often stems from politicians themselves and their communications advisors, who offer up aspects of their personal life that they consider beneficial for their popularity and the electoral battle.